open5e/open5e/source/monsters/tome-of-beasts/D/dragons/wind/young-wind-dragon.rst

 **Breath of Gales (Recharge 5-6).** The dragon exhales a blast of wind in a 30-foot cone.
-Each creature in that cone takes 11 (2d10) bludgeoning damage and is pushed 25 feet away from the dragon and knocked prone; a successful DC 16 Strength saving throw halves the damage and prevents being pushed and knocked prone.
+Each creature in that cone takes 11 (2d10) bludgeoning damage and is pushed 25 feet away from the dragon and knocked :ref:`srd:prone`; a successful DC 16 Strength saving throw halves the damage and prevents being pushed and knocked prone.
 Unprotected flames in the cone are extinguished, and sheltered flames (such as those in lanterns)